One Last Word

 CONCLUSION

-We cannot emphasize it enough—leaders are a crucial part of the employee experience and play a critical role in building thriving workplace cultures.
+We cannot emphasise it enough—leaders are a crucial part of the employee experience and play a critical role in building thriving workplace cultures.
 While there are many other important influencers, few affect so many elements of the employee experience..

 Our advice to organisations?
 Enable your leaders.